YAML rules → Pandas DataFrames (under the hood)

 If a required column is missing, the runner either raises or skips the rule (skip_missing_columns=True), depending on the call site.

-5. Hot reload: YAML vs DataFrame lifetime
+5. Reloading rules vs DataFrame lifetime

 6. Mental model checklist